xiaoping378/scatter-vue/Readme.md

 **Serve the development environment.**

-`npm run serve`  this will start a development server.
+`npm run build && npm run serve`  this will start a development server.

 **Open in browser.**